Skeen/midttrafik-live/README.md

 # midttrafik-live
-Pull bus data from 'live.midttrafik.dk/getbuses.php' and output as JSON.
+Pull bus data from `live.midttrafik.dk/*` and output as JSON.

+The JSON documentation applies to the served XML too.

 ## Data-Format
-### getStops
+### getStops (getstop.php)
 Get a list of stops within the area specified by radius centered at latitude and longitude.
 ```
 getStops(latitude, longitude, radius, callback):